SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 System.out.println(sum);  // The sum is: 1.52.5
 ```

 Did you notice something strange?
 Maybe you expected the numbers **`a`** and **`b`** to be summed?
 Actually, the concatenation works from left to right and the result above is absolutely correct.
-If we want to sum the numbers, we have to use **brackets**, in order to change the order of execution of the operations:
+If we want to sum the numbers we have to use **brackets** in order to change the order of execution of the operations:

 ```Java
 double a = 1.5;